Tap To Call Now

 Wrongful death can occur under various circumstances, including but not limited to:

-In Indiana, the personal representative of the deceased person’s estate is typically responsible for filing a wrongful death claim.
+In Indiana, the personal representative of the deceased person’s estate is typically responsible for pursuing a wrongful death lawsuit.
 This representative is often named in the deceased’s will or appointed by the court if there is no will.
-The claim is filed on behalf of the deceased’s surviving spouse, children, and parents.
+The lawsuit is initiated on behalf of the deceased’s surviving spouse, children, and parents.

-Wrongful death claims in Indiana can seek various types of damages to compensate for the losses suffered by the deceased’s family.
+Wrongful death lawsuits in Indiana can seek various types of damages to compensate for the losses suffered by the deceased’s family.
 These damages may include:

 Our Bloomington Wrongful Death Attorneys

-The statute of limitations for filing a wrongful death lawsuit in Indiana is generally 2 years from the date of the deceased’s death.
-It is crucial to file the lawsuit within this timeframe, as failure to do so can result in the loss of the right to seek compensation.
+The statute of limitations for initiating a wrongful death lawsuit in Indiana is generally 2 years from the date of the deceased’s death.
+It is crucial to start the lawsuit within this timeframe, as failure to do so can result in the loss of the right to seek compensation.
 Speak to an attorney to determine whether you still have time to pursue compensation.
+A Bloomington personal injury lawyer can also help you understand how the statute of limitations may affect your case and whether other types of claims may apply.
+For example:

 Put A “Real Fighter” On Your Side!